-The Southern states Bavaria, Wurttemberg, Baden and Hesse-Darmstadt entered military alliances with Prussia.
-In the Franco-Prussian War of 1870-71, those states joined the North German Federation.
+The Southern states Bavaria, Wurttemberg, Baden, and Hesse-Darmstadt entered military alliances with Prussia.
+Those states joined the North German Federation in the Franco-Prussian War of 1870-71.

 It was consequently renamed to German Empire, and the parliament and Federal Council decided to give the Prussian king the title of German Emperor (since January 1, 1871).

 The New German Empire